silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 **The second is that much of this is not about autism.**

-Take the cascade in Part 12 and ask which links are autism-specific.
+Take the cascade in Part 12 and ask which links are autism specific.
 Unemployment leading to housing insecurity leading to social isolation is not an autism mechanism.
 It is what poverty does to anyone.
 Bureaucratic systems that demand humiliating disclosure are not aimed at us; that is how means-tested support works for every claimant.
 Restrictive practices affect disabled people across every diagnostic category, most of them not autistic.

 An honest version separates three things - a different cut from the one in Part 3, across the same material.
 Some of this is *general* - it would happen to any poor person.
 Some is *disability-general* - it happens to disabled people as a class.
-And some is *autism-specific*.
+And some is *autism specific*.

-The autism-specific part is narrower than the length of all this implies, and it is Part 2.
+The autism specific part is narrower than the length of all this implies, and it is Part 2.
 It is that the access mechanism for every one of these rights is a social interaction, and social interaction is the impairment by definition.
 A wheelchair user faces a building problem, and a building problem has a building solution that can be legislated, funded and inspected.
 Our problem is that the door is a conversation.
 That is the claim that is actually ours, and everything else here is what it does when it meets systems that were going to be hard anyway.

 **The third is legal, and it is the most serious.**